-\textbf{\micronew{Operation}.} A maintenance operation takes place as the \emph{Lock Controller} sets the \emph{lock bit} in the LRT entry that corresponds to the lock region \hh{on which the maintenance operation is to be performed}.
+\textbf{\micronew{Operation}.} A maintenance operation takes place as the \emph{Lock Controller} sets the \emph{lock bit} in the LRB entry that corresponds to the lock region \hh{on which the maintenance operation is to be performed}.
 When the MC attempts to open a row in a locked region, the Lock Controller generates an \actnack{}. \omcr{3}{When a maintenance operation attempts to lock a region 1)~with an open row or 2)~that is already locked by another maintenance operation, the Lock Controller responds with \emph{cannot lock}.}

-A maintenance operation and an \cmdact{} can be performed concurrently \hht{in the same bank} on different lock regions.\footnote{\hpcarevb{An ECC scrubbing operation (\cref{subsec:smd_ecc_scrubbing}) uses the data bus, which is a shared resource across all regions.
-Therefore, a scrubbing operation reservers all lock regions inside a bank at once to prevent any other maintenance operation or memory access from happening at the same time.}} To enable this, \mech{} implements a \emph{row address latch} in order to drive two local row decoders with two independent row addresses.\footnote{\atb{One} row address latch per lock region enables two or more maintenance operations to concurrently happen on different lock regions within a bank. \revb{To} keep our design simple, we restrict a maintenance operation to happen in one lock region while the MC access\atb{es} another lock region. \hht{Our design can be easily extended to increase concurrency of maintenance operations across multiple lock regions, \omcr{2}{similarly to SALP~\cite{kim2012case}}.}} \hh{When a maintenance operation and an \cmdact{} arrive \hht{at} the same lock region at the same time}, the \atb{MUX} prioritizes the maintenance operation and the \mech{} chip rejects the \cmdact{}.
+A maintenance operation and an \cmdact{} can be performed concurrently \hht{in the same bank} on different lock regions.\footnote{\hpcarevb{An ECC scrubbing operation (\cref{subsec:smd_ecc_scrubbing}) uses the data bus, which is a shared resource across all \atbcr{1}{lock} regions.
+Therefore, a scrubbing operation \microrevcommon{reserves} all lock regions inside a bank at once to prevent any other maintenance operation or memory access from happening at the same time.}} To enable this, \mech{} implements a \emph{row address latch} in order to drive two local row decoders with two independent row addresses.\footnote{\atb{One} row address latch per lock region enables two or more maintenance operations to concurrently happen on different lock regions within a bank. \revb{To} keep our design simple, we restrict a maintenance operation to happen in one lock region while the MC access\atb{es} another lock region. \hht{Our design can be easily extended to increase concurrency of maintenance operations \omcr{2}{or accesses} across multiple lock regions, \omcr{2}{similarly to SALP~\cite{kim2012case}}.}} \hh{When a maintenance operation and an \cmdact{} arrive \hht{at} the same lock region at the same time}, the \atbcr{2}{bank} prioritizes the maintenance operation and the \mech{} chip rejects the \cmdact{}.